Alex Epstein Wins Event #8: $10,000 Short Deck for $296,277

 According to the stream, Epstein and Kornuth both exchanged words after Epstein scooped a massive pot.

 "I'm sure Chance is a very nice guy.
 He made it very clear that he felt that he had an edge without any realization that that is purely because of the way I present myself to him.
 On one hand, that's a great thing because it sets up moments like this but on the other hand, it's a little annoying when people feel the need to comment on that."

 The Final Hand

-With one hand on the bracelet, Epstein started to push ahead, shoving at several opportunities before the final hand.
-Then, Tsang shoved as the short stack, with Ha reshoving as the middle stack.
-Epstein was in position and called to put both at risk.
+With one hand on the bracelet, Epstein started to push ahead.
+Shoving at several opportunities before the final hand.
+Tsang shoved as the short stack, with Ha reshoving as the middle stack.
+Epstein was in position and called.

 After flopping a straight, the outs Epstein had to dodge were numerous.
 The turn was a brick, and the rail of Epstein's friends gathered under the WSOP Thunderdome took a moment after the river was dealt before erupting with delight.
 Epstein's straight had held, sending two players to the rail and securing his victory.